Staff contacted about work out of hours could get thousands in compensation

 The Department for Business and Trade said the government “is proud to be delivering the biggest upgrade to workers’ rights in a generation”.

-A spokesman said: “Our plan to Make Work Pay will consider a range of approaches on the right to ‘switch off’ that work for businesses and employees alike.
+A spokesperson said: “Our plan to ‘make work pay’ will consider a range of approaches on the right to ‘switch off’ that work for businesses and employees alike.
 We will set out further details in due course.”

 Join our commenting forum